+Child support payment is calculated and paid before spousal support.
 Child support is payable for financially dependent children.
 Support is determined pursuant to the Federal Child Support Guidelines.
 Child support is not deductible from income for the payor and is not included in the income of the recipient for tax purposes.
-Child support is calculated and paid before spousal support.

 Which Parent Will Pay Child Support?

 Child support is paid to the parent with whom the child primarily lives.
 The amount of monthly child support is determined by looking at the payor’s gross annual income and the Child Support Guidelines.